kulvind3r/GamingGaiden/Readme.md

 - Works best with command line based emulation frontends like EmulationStation, LaunchBox and other standalone emulators.
 - Detailed Games list UI with search and sorting.
 Editable game icons.
 Games can be marked finished for backlog records.
 - HWiNFO64 Sensor.
 Track game time recording status in RTSS / HWiNFO overlays.
 - Extremely lightweight.
 1 MB install size.
 Single process.
-Uses just 60 MB memory at runtime.
+Uses less than 60 MB memory at runtime and has barely any CPU load, 0.5% or less.
 - Stop and resume tracking anytime without exiting the app.
 - Daily, Monthly and Yearly play time statstics.
 - Shows most played games and number of games played per platform.